How many km do tires last?

 Originally Answered: My car’s tires are 7 years old.
 However, they have low mileage (20,000 miles).
 Should I replace my tires?
 Visually inspect them periodically for cracks along the sidewall and where the bead seats.
 Dry rotting is a concern even if there is low mileage on the tires.
 Good idea to check tread depth too while you’re at it.

-How do I know if I need new tires?
+How do you know when you need new tires?

 The easiest way to check wear on your tire is with a penny.
 Place a penny upside down in between the tire tread as shown.
 If you can see the top of Lincoln’s head, the treads are worn and tire replacement is needed.
 A quick and easy way to check your tire wear is with a tread depth gauge.